Does This Cause Cancer?

 Generally, scientists give more weight to research published in major medical journals, as it’s been reviewed by other experts before publishing.
 Likewise, summary reports from government agencies or other respected groups are usually created by large committees of experts.
 Research reported at a medical conference is often important but has not undergone the same level of review.

 It’s not always as easy to know how much to trust news coming from secondhand sources.
-Sometimes it may reflect the biases of the group or person who wrote it.
+Sometimes it could reflect the biases of the group or person who wrote it.
 For example, news coming from press releases generally hasn’t had any type of expert review (unless it’s referring to a published study).
 The same can be said for blog posts, emails, etc. These sources may or may not be valid, and you should be aware of possible biases.

 What were the actual study results?
 As we’ve mentioned, it’s not always easy to accurately convey a new research finding in a short news summary.
-In fact, some people who report the news may not have a scientific or medical background, so they may sometimes have trouble putting the findings into the proper context themselves.
+In fact, some people who report the news might not have a scientific or medical background, so they might sometimes have trouble putting the findings into the proper context themselves.
 The result may be that, intentionally or unintentionally, the news ends up sounding more important and definitive than the study findings actually are.

 What about other evidence?
 What’s the bigger picture?